Photo by me from my archive.

 I guess I would add that God can do anything, it’s the people who limit and discriminate.

-When I moved to Ukraine, I encountered another church that wasn’t only racist and sexist, but also basically told people to accept their suffering and fate in this life to find a better life in heaven.
+When I moved to Ukraine, I encountered another church that wasn’t only racist and sexist, but also basically told people to accept their suffering and fate in this life, to get rewarded with a better life in heaven, after death.

 I was furious, I still am, and feeling all of my emotions come up as I write this, I think I will have to write more about my experiences with Church and Christianity in Ukraine at another time.